New Orleans Saints: Super Bowl XLIV champions (2009)

 The Saints finished with a 7–9 record for the second consecutive season.
 They were third in the NFC South after the 15–1 NFC champions Carolina Panthers and the 8–8 Atlanta Falcons.
 Their defense was historically bad.
 They allowed the most passing touchdowns in a season in NFL history as they allowed 45, effectively making them the worst passing defense in NFL history.
 They also set the NFL record in opposing passer rating (116.2), while finishing last in points allowed (29.8) and yards allowed per play (6.6).
 Atrocious play by defensive captain Brandon Browner, who set the NFL record for most penalties with 23, did not help the struggling Saints defense.
-Defensive coordinator Rob Ryan was fired near the half-way point in the season and was replaced by senior defensive assistant Dennis Allen.
+Defensive coordinator Rob Ryan was fired near the halfway point in the season and was replaced by senior defensive assistant Dennis Allen.
 The Saints had strong play from their 2015 draft class.
 The Saints' first pick Andrus Peat started at right tackle and left guard at certain points in the season, and other first-round pick Stephone Anthony finished his rookie season with 112 tackles, one sack, one interception, and two forced fumbles.
 He had two scores, both coming against the Carolina Panthers and led all rookies in tackles.
 Second-round pick Hau'oli Kikaha had 4 sacks.
-Canadian football star Delvin Breaux, who was signed in the off-season, led the Saints struggling secondary with 3 interceptions and 19 pass deflections.
+Canadian football star Delvin Breaux, who was signed in the offseason, led the Saints struggling secondary with 3 interceptions and 19 pass deflections.
 Drew Brees also tied the NFL record for touchdown passes in a game with 7, coming against the New York Giants.

 The Saints finished with a 7–9 record for the third consecutive season, their offense finished first in the NFL in yards per game (426.0), second in points per game (29.3), and third in yards per play (6.2).
 Brees led the NFL in passing yards with 5,208.
 However the defense yet again struggled mightily, as they were allowed the 2nd most points per game (28.4) and 6th most yards per game (375.4) while being tied for 2nd worst in yards per play allowed (6.0).

-Despite an 0–2 start to the season, the Saints proceeded to win their next 8 games en route to an 11–5 finish, winning their first NFC South title since 2011.
+Despite an 0–2 start to the 2017 season, the Saints proceeded to win their next 8 games en route to an 11–5 finish, winning their first NFC South title since 2011.
 The Saints' turnaround was largely attributable to their draft, where they drafted cornerback Marshon Lattimore, offensive tackle Ryan Ramczyk, safety Marcus Williams, and running back Alvin Kamara.
 It is widely considered one of the best draft classes in NFL history.
 The defense drastically improved, as they allowed just 20.4 points per game while finishing third in the league with 20 interceptions.
 The offense continued to be excellent, finishing second in yards per game (391.2) and fourth in points per game (28.0).